truongmanhsang/popcorn-api/manual/tutorial.md

 ### Anime & Show

-The first method to call is `getHummingbirdInfo` for anime and `getTraktInfo` for shows.
-These methods need a slug as a parameter (`getTraktInfo` can also use an imdb id).
-These methods will fetch metadata from [hummingbird.me](https://hummingbird.me/) or [trakt.tv](https://trakt.tv) and return an object based on the schema of the mongoose model, but without any episodes.
+The first method to call is [`getHummingbirdInfo`](https://chrisalderson.github.io/class/src/providers/anime/helper.js~Helper.html#instance-method-getHummingbirdInfo) for anime and [`getTraktInfo`](https://chrisalderson.github.io/class/src/providers/show/helper.js~Helper.html#instance-method-getTraktInfo) for shows.
+These methods need a slug as a parameter ([`getTraktInfo`](https://chrisalderson.github.io/class/src/providers/show/helper.js~Helper.html#instance-method-getTraktInfo) can also use an imdb id).
+These methods will fetch metadata from [Hummingbird.me](https://hummingbird.me/) or [Trakt.tv](https://trakt.tv) and return an object based on the schema of the mongoose model, but without any episodes.

 ```javascript
 getTraktInfo(slug);
 getHummingbirdInfo(slug);
 ```

-The second method to call is the `addEpisodes` method to attach the episodes to the object returned by `getHummingbirdInfo` or `getTraktInfo`.
+The second method to call is the `addEpisodes` method to attach the episodes to the object returned by [`getHummingbirdInfo`](https://chrisalderson.github.io/class/src/providers/anime/helper.js~Helper.html#instance-method-getHummingbirdInfo) or [`getTraktInfo`](https://chrisalderson.github.io/class/src/providers/show/helper.js~Helper.html#instance-method-getTraktInfo).
 This object is the first parameter, the second one is the episodes object and the third parameter is the slug again.

 ```javascript
 addEpisodes(anime/show, episodes, slug);